simpostor/DocGenie/README.md

 2. Copy the generated user authentication token and paste it in the `.env` file.

 3. Add your credentials in the `users.csv` file.

+## Google Authentication Setup

+To set up Google OAuth, follow these steps:

+1. Create a Google Cloud Platform account.

+2. Create a project on the Google Cloud Console.

+3. Add credentials for authentication.

+4. Google will provide a client ID and client secret, which is to be put in environment variables.